rayowang/kind/site/content/docs/user/ingress.md

 2. Deploy an Ingress controller, we document [Ingress NGINX](#ingress-nginx) here but other ingresses may work including [Contour](https://projectcontour.io/docs/main/guides/kind/) and Kong, you should follow their docs if you choose to use them.

+> **NOTE**: Since kind v0.9.0, the built-in cloud provider (cloud provider kind) natively supports Ingress.
+You do not need to deploy a third-party Ingress controller (e.g., Ingress NGINX, Contour) by default.
+If you have specific needs for third-party controllers, you can still follow their official docs to deploy.

-> **NOTE**: You may also want to consider using [Gateway API](https://gateway-api.sigs.k8s.io/) instead of Ingress.
+> **NOTE**: Since kind v0.9.0, Gateway API is also natively supported (along with Ingress).
+You may also want to consider using [Gateway API](https://gateway-api.sigs.k8s.io/) instead of Ingress.
-> Gateway API has an [Ingress migration guide](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/).
+> See the official [Ingress migration guide](https://gateway-api.sigs.k8s.io/guides/migrating-from-ingress/) for details.

 ### Create Cluster

 #### Option 1: LoadBalancer

-Create a kind cluster and run [Cloud Provider KIND] to enable the loadbalancer controller which ingress-nginx will use through the loadbalancer API.
+Create a kind cluster.
+The built-in cloud provider (cloud provider kind, enabled by default since v0.9.0) will automatically enable the LoadBalancer controller for Ingress to use.

 {{< codeFromInline lang="bash" >}}
 kind create cluster